yjp19871013/AndroidMaterialDesignDemo/README.md

-# AndroidMeterialDesignDemo
+# AndroidMaterialDesignDemo
-Demo of Android Meterial Design.
+Demo of Android Material Design.
 This demo shows the use of followings:

 1.DrawerLayout